tc39/proposal-smart-pipelines/readme.md

 ## Additional Feature PP
-The next additional feature – **Prefix Pipelines** – adds a “headless” tacit prefix form of the pipeline operator.
+The next additional feature – **Prefix Pipelines** – adds a “headless” tacit prefix form of the pipe operator.
 The tacit, default head is the topic reference `#` itself, which must be resolvable within the outer lexical environment.